dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 * **App-initiated identity switch**:

 	At launch, multi-identity apps are considered to be running under an unknown, unmanaged account.
 The conditional launch UI will not run, and no policies will be enforced on the app.
 The app is responsible for notifying the SDK whenever the identity should be changed.
-Typically, this will happen whenever the app is about to display data for a specific user account.
+Typically, this will happen whenever the app is about to show data for a specific user account.

-	An example is when the user attempts to open a document, mailbox, or a tab in a notebook.
+	An example is when the user attempts to open a document, a mailbox, or a tab in a notebook.
 The app needs to notify the SDK before the file, mailbox, or tab is actually opened.
 This is done through the `setUIPolicyIdentity` API in `IntuneMAMPolicyManager`.
 This API should be called whether or not the user is managed.
-If the user is managed, the SDK will perform the conditional launch checks (jailbreak detection, PIN, authentication, etc.).
+If the user is managed, the SDK will perform the conditional launch checks, like jailbreak detection, PIN, and authentication.

 	The result of the identity switch is returned to the app asynchronously through a completion handler.
-The app should postpone opening the document, mailbox, tab, etc. until a success result code is returned.
-If the identity switch failed, the app should cancel the operation.
+The app should postpone opening the document, mailbox, or tab until a success result code is returned.
+If the identity switch failed, the app should cancel the task.

 * **SDK-initiated identity switch**:

 	Sometimes, the SDK needs to ask the app to switch to a specific identity.
 Multi-identity apps must implement the `identitySwitchRequired` method in `IntuneMAMPolicyDelegate` to handle this request.

-	When this method is called, if the app is able to handle the request to switch to the specified identity, it should pass `IntuneMAMAddIdentityResultSuccess` into the completion handler.
-If it is unable to handle switching the identity, the app should pass `IntuneMAMAddIdentityResultFailed` into the completion handler.
+	When this method is called, if the app can handle the request to switch to the specified identity, it should pass `IntuneMAMAddIdentityResultSuccess` into the completion handler.
+If it can't handle switching the identity, the app should pass `IntuneMAMAddIdentityResultFailed` into the completion handler.

 	The app does not have to call `setUIPolicyIdentity` in response to this call.
 If the SDK needs the app to switch to an unmanaged user account, the empty string will be passed into the `identitySwitchRequired` call.